Supercobra27/CMPE458/my-mini-compiler/README.md

 You can run different tests by changing the input file from `comments.cisc` to perhaps `keywords&identifiers.cisc` or by creating your own file with file extension `.cisc`.

-There are multiple sample input files for the parser located in the directory `my-mini-compiler/phase2-w25/test` with file extension `.cisc`. here are two executables generated, one executes just the lexer from phase 1 named my-mini-compiler-phase1, the second executable runs the lexer to tokenize the input and then parses ikt to produce a syntax tree according to the grammar specification at the bottom of this file.
+There are multiple sample input files for the parser located in the directory `my-mini-compiler/phase2-w25/test` with file extension `.cisc`.

 ## Phase 1: Lexer/Scanner